 Within 30 calendar days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
 Should no issues or findings be identified, a monitoring report to that effect will be generated and sent to the grantee.
 The grantee will submit a Corrective Action Plan within a timeframe as determined by the FDEM.
+Noncompliance on behalf of sub-grantees is resolved by management under the terms of the Sub grant Agreement.

-The Site Visit Worksheet, report and photographs will then be included in the grantee's file along with any documents distributed at the site visit by the grantee.
+The On-Site Monitoring Worksheets, the monitoring report and all back up documentation will then be included in the grantee's file.

-F. Programmatic Point of Contact
+A. Programmatic Point of Contact

-Contractual Point of Contact Programmatic Point of Contact Nikki Hines Andrea Becraft FDEM FDEM 2555 Shumard Oak Blvd.
+Contractual Point of Contact Programmatic Point of Contact Carolyn L. Coleman MSW Chanda Brown FDEM FDEM 2555 Shumard Oak Blvd.
 2555 Shumard Oak Blvd.
-Tallahassee, FL 32399-2100 Tallahassee, FL 32399-2100 (850) 413-9894 (850) 410-3457 nikki.hines@em.myflorida.com Andrea.becraft@em.myflorida.com
+Tallahassee, FL 32399-2100 Tallahassee, FL 32399-2100 (850) 413-9939 (850) 414-8538 carolyn.coleman@em.myflorida.com Chanda.brown@em.myflorida.com

-G. Contractual Responsibilities
+B. Contractual Responsibilities

-- The FDEM shall determine eligibility of projects and approve changes in scope of work.
-The FDEM shall administer the financial processes.
+- The FDEM shall determine eligibility of projects and approve changes in scope of work. - The FDEM shall administer the financial processes.